10th National Maritime Awards Dinner in DC – Postponed to April 2021

 We invite your participation in this gala event!

-2020 marks the 10th anniversary of the National Maritime Awards Dinner in Washington, the annual gathering of the American maritime community in the nation’s capital to celebrate our country’s maritime heritage.
+Join us as we celebrate the 10th anniversary of the National Maritime Awards Dinner in Washington, the annual gathering of the American maritime community in the nation’s capital to celebrate our country’s maritime heritage.
 Dinner chairs Denise Krepp and VADM Al Konetzni, USN (Ret.) and founding chairman Philip Webster invite you to join the National Maritime Historical Society, National Coast Guard Museum Association and Naval Historical Foundation as we honor those who serve the sea—the US Naval Academy, the US Merchant Marine, and the Coast Guard Aviation Association—for their important roles in the maritime history of our nation.

 The US Merchant Marine will be honored on the 245th anniversary of its founding.
 The merchant marine, and all those individuals and institutions who are part of it—merchant mariners, shipping and passenger lines, ship builders, veterans’ organizations, port communities, suppliers from tugboats to shipyards, the national and state merchant marine academies, labor unions, members of Congress and the United States Maritime Administration—will be collectively honored with the NMHS Distinguished Service Award, which will be received by Dave Yoho, who served in the merchant marine in the Pacific in World War II.
 Gary Jobson will present the award, with remarks by RADM Mark H. Buzby, USN (Ret.), Administrator of the United States Maritime Administration.

 The Ancient Order of The Pterodactyl, known formally as the Coast Guard Aviation Association, will receive the National Coast Guard Museum Association’s Alexander Hamilton Award on the 100th anniversary of the opening of the first Coast Guard Air Station at Morehead City, NC.
 The Coast Guard Aviation Association focuses on the recognition of individuals and aircrews who distinguish themselves in the performance of operational missions and critical support.
 The organization is committed to the preservation of Coast Guard Aviation history from its earliest period to present day.
 In times of urgent need, the Coast Guard Aviation Association supports families affected by losses on flight operations.
-CAPT Michael D. Emerson, USCG, President of the Coast Guard Aviation Association, will accept the award.
+CAPT Michael D. Emerson, USCG (Ret.), President of the Coast Guard Aviation Association, will accept the award.
 ADM James M. Loy, USCG (Ret.), 21st Commandant of the US Coast Guard and 1999 recipient of the National Maritime Historical Society’s Distinguished Service Award, will present the award.

 Gary Jobson, America’s Cup winner and America’s “Ambassador of Sailing,” will serve as the evening’s Master of Ceremonies.
 Video introductions will be presented by NMHS Vice Chairman Richardo R. Lopes and Voyage Digital Media.
-Entertainment will be provided by the exceptional singers from the US Naval Academy Riveters.
+Entertainment will be provided by the exceptional singers of the US Naval Academy Riveters.
 The Combined Sea Services Color Guard will present the colors.

 In addition to the annual Silent Auction offering an array of incredible collectibles, sails, resorts and more, this year’s dinner will again feature the American Society of Marine Artists Invitational Art Gallery hosted by world-acclaimed marine artist Patrick O’Brien.
 This is an exhibition of mostly small paintings, offering guests a chance to meet the artists, see their paintings, and perhaps purchase a favorite to take home.